Office of New Americans-Refugee Services

-There is no charge for Newcomer Health Screenings.
+There is no charge for refugee Health Screenings.
 Required immunizations are free for the first year.
-Immunizations are provided for Adjustment of Status (Green Card) and school.
-The Health Department is a designated civil surgeon for refugees only.

 How to Receive this Service

-To schedule a Health Screening Appointment, call 804-501-4651.
-Resettlement agency/caseworker contacts HCHD office to request appointment and provides Biodata form for clerical staff to initiate client’s medical record.
-The goal is to complete screening within 30 days of arrival to the US, especially for school-aged children.
+To schedule a Health Screening appointment: The resettlement agency/caseworker emails HCHD to request an appointment, and provides Biodata form/overseas exam records to initiate the clients’ medical record.
+The goal is to complete screenings within 45 days of arrival to the US, especially for school-aged children.

-Caseworker & Client will need to bring the following to the health screening appointment:
+Caseworker & clients should bring the following to both health screening appointments:

 - I94 papers